ASFHyP3/hyp3-docs/docs/guides/rtc_product.md

-# ASF Sentinel-1 RTC Product Guide
+# Sentinel-1 RTC Product Guide

 This document is a guide for users of radiometrically terrain-corrected Sentinel-1 products processed by the Alaska Satellite Facility.